Legal Operations is not an accident

-For at least the last decade, in house legal teams have been told to bring more work in house while their overall budgets have been cut.
+Legal Operations is not an accident.
+For at least the last decade, in house legal teams have been told to bring more work in-house while their overall budgets have been cut.
 The ‘do more with less’ mantra has become so ingrained in our minds that it’s now taken for granted that we annually examine our spend for places to cut costs and plans to build our teams so we can keep as much work internal as possible.
 At the same time, we have to justify every penny in the budget.
-Now more than ever, internal legal teams need to leverage technology and process to manage their day to day not just major e-discovery projects.
+Now more than ever, internal legal teams need to leverage technology, like legal operations software, and process to manage their day to day not just major e-discovery projects.
 Unfortunately, for all their love of Apple products, lawyers are rarely tech geeks.
 At least not the kind of tech geek that naturally sees when and how to implement technology and process to make that day to day easier while actively in the weeds doing said day to day responsibilities.
 That’s why more and more legal teams include one or more employees dedicated to legal operations.

 A legal ops professional spends the majority of their time focused on creating, implementing and managing the operational flow of legal work throughout a company.
-Having a legal ops professional on your team can be heaven sent with gained efficiencies, improved visibility in to work load management, and better overall reporting up the chain to make justifying those pennies easier.
+Having legal ops professionals on your team can be heaven-sent with gained efficiencies, improved visibility into workload management, and better overall reporting up the chain to make justifying those pennies easier.
 Unfortunately, legal ops people are still scarce in most teams, even more so in smaller legal departments.
 So what’s an in house lawyer to do?

 Finally, you’ll need to define the processes that you will implement using the identified tools.
 This can be a single point of entry for legal requests via an intranet page or email account, an automated contract workflow with digital signatures, project planning for M&A work, docketing for IP, approvals for litigation settlement, etc. Defining these processes is where most teams get stuck.
-Even after you’ve purchased that contract management software, implementing the contract work flow can be overwhelming.
-Take it one step at a time, and if possible take advantage of commonly used pre-defined process like the ones integrated into ALOE’s off the shelf version.
+Even after you’ve purchased that contract management software, implementing the contract workflow can be overwhelming.
+Take it one step at a time, and if possible take advantage of the commonly used pre-defined processes like the ones integrated into the ALOE off the shelf version.
 Customization and tweaking can be added as you go, and as you grow.
-Performing this analysis on an annual basis will ensure that your legal operations function excels even if you’re not lucky enough to have a full time legal operations professional on your team.
+Performing this analysis on an annual basis will ensure that your legal operations function excels even if you’re not lucky enough to have full-time legal operations professionals on your team.